PET imaging in Hematology

 Space During Examination:

 You will lie on a narrow table that slides into a circular opening of the scanner.
 The size of the opening is 27 to 30 inches.
 How much space you feel you have around you will depend on your body size and the scanner used.
 A mild sedative may be used to help you feel more comfortable during the exam.
-If you feel any anxiety over being in enclosed spaces, let your doctor know.
+Let your doctor know if you are anxious about being in enclosed spaces.

 PET imaging in hematology